CIS120 Linux Fundamentals by Scott Shaper

 ls *.txt | grep "error"

-# Count how many Python files are in a directory
+# Count how many Python files are in the directory

 ls *.py | wc -l